 17. Celebrate your inner geek at the indoor interactive science museum, MOSI.
 Check out the IMAX movie theater, experience hurricane force winds in the wind tunnel, and more.
 You can always mosey on over to Tarpon Springs afterwards for dinner and celebrate your inner Greek at one of their Greek restaurants!

 18. Make faces at penguins at SeaWorld.
 Orlando.
 You can make faces at sharks too, but they might reply back!
 This sealife theme park is filled with rides, shows and the coolest aquariums ever – check out the one under the floor in Atlantis.

 Read more: Seaworld: In Search of Orlando’s Wildlife

 19. Go human-powered and take a bike ride at Santos Trailhead.
 Ocala.
 With miles of trails, to suit all levels, or send the fearless to try their Vortex trail with ramps, jumps and more.

 Read more: North Central Florida for Thrill Seekers

 Fairy Tales Come to Life

 20. Hike a hill, at Bok Tower.
 Lake Wales.
 Hike to the highest point in Florida up a path meandering through gardens to the Rapunzel-like bell tower at the top.
 The Singing carillion bells ring on the hour and half hour with concerts at 1pm & 3pm.
-Then drive on over to Spook Hill (Lake Wales too) and put your car in neutral and watch as it rolls up the hill with this unearthly phenomena (uh, stay in the car, folks).
+Then drive on over to the gravity-challenged Spook Hill (Lake Wales too) and put your car in neutral and watch as it rolls up the hill with this unearthly phenomena (uh, stay in the car, folks).